kosorz/fourthwall/README.md

 ## E2E tests

-I picked playwright for a selfish reason of self development, I already a years long window of opportunity to work with cypress - playwright biggest competitor therefore I wanted to give it a try.
+I picked playwright for a selfish reason of self development.
+I was using cypress for years so I want to give a spin to something new (and what actually competes with cypress).

 ## Getting started in localhost